brad-sf/tool-build-start-kit/README.md

 and concatenating commands.

+## Code
+Preferrably use tabs for indentation (for best compatability with devs using Visual Studio).

 ## CSS
 Style guidelines of [cssguidelin.es](http://cssguidelin.es/) Comment more to give context and understanding for those who may inherit this project at a later date